miloft/dip_6k/README.md

 7. You're breathtaking!

 ## Disclaimer
-:shit: no comments in this source code
+:shit: no comments in this source code (but they may appear)